Our verdict

 No achy feet

-Apart from the comfort it offers, it also has great shock-absorbing qualities.
-And if you want a super cushy running shoe with maximum impact protection, "you're bound to love this shoe," shares one critic.
-Another went on to explain that when running in the shoe, it mutes out the harshness, keeping the hips, knees, and ankles safe.
+Apart from the comfort it offers, this Nike shoe also has great shock-absorbing qualities.
+This super cushy running shoe was made for maximum impact protection.
+It mutes out the harshness, keeping the hips, knees, and ankles safe.

-We can confirm that there's plenty of cushioning and protection in this shoe.
-When we measured it, it came out that the height at the heel is 35.5 mm, slightly different from the marketed 37 mm, yet still taller than average (33.2 mm).
+Using a calliper, we measured the shoe's heel stack at 35.5 mm, slightly different from the marketed 37 mm, yet still taller than average (33.2 mm).

 Contrary to the official figure, we found that at the forefoot the midsole is not 28 mm high, but 23.5 mm!
 This also means that the heel-to-toe drop is 12 mm and not 9 mm as officially stated.